MrSRE/git_assignment_HeroVired/README.md

 This repository is a part of the Hero Vired Git assignment.
 It contains a simple Python application called `CalculatorPlus` that performs basic arithmetic operations and calculates areas for geometric shapes.
 The project also demonstrates the use of Git features such as branching, merging, Git LFS, and stashing.

-# Git Assignment: Hero Vired

-This repository is a part of the Hero Vired Git assignment.
-It contains a simple Python application called `CalculatorPlus` that performs basic arithmetic operations and calculates areas for geometric shapes.
-The project also demonstrates the use of Git features such as branching, merging, Git LFS, and stashing.
+CalculatorPlus
+CalculatorPlus is a Python application that provides basic arithmetic operations: addition, subtraction, multiplication, and division.
+Additionally, it includes a feature to calculate the square root of a number.

+    Features
+    Addition
+    Subtraction
+    Multiplication
+    Division (with division by zero handling)
+    Square root calculation

 Step 1: Create a Repository on GitHub
 Create a new repository: